 Let’s not sugar coat it, if you are paying for parking at Disney it can add up quick!
 One way you don’t have to pay for parking is if you’re staying on Disney property during your visit.
 Once you check into your resort your free parking pass will be put on your magic band (they used to give you a paper pass but have done away with it in favor of the magic band).

-However, if you’re a Disney annual passholder free parking is included with your pass.
+However, if you’re a Disney annual passholder free parking at the parks is included with your pass.
 So you will never worry about having to pay for parking when visiting Disney.

 + Restaurant Discounts